 End If

 - This portion of the VBA code iterates through each row of the PropertyRng range to find a match between the value of the selected cell (Atom) and the values in the first column of each row.
 When a match is found, some properties of the PropertyRng range are displayed in the worksheet.
-These properties include data from the second, third and fourth columns of the matched row which are placed within range S4:S13.
+These properties include data from the matched row’s second, third, and fourth columns, which are placed within range S4:S13.
 Moreover, the background color of range S4:S13 is set to match the background color of the selected cell.

 If Atom = "" Or IsNumeric(Atom) Then